misiektoja/instagram_monitor/docs/configuration.md

 For Chromium-based browsers the tool resolves the cookie database itself, so it works with both the legacy `<profile>/Cookies` and the newer `<profile>/Network/Cookies` layouts.

-Inside **Docker** Chromium-based import is also unavailable, because the container cannot reach the host's keyring used to decrypt the cookies.
-Use Firefox there (see the [Docker Usage examples](usage.md#docker-usage-recommended)), or run the Chromium import directly on the host.
+Inside **Docker** Chromium-based import is also unavailable because the container cannot reach the host keyring used to decrypt the cookies.
+Use Firefox there as shown under [Container Operation](usage.md#container-operation) or run the Chromium import through a local PyPI or manual installation.

 The session login method has the added benefit of blending tool activity with regular user behavior.
 Interacting with Instagram via the browser every few days (scrolling, liking posts etc.) helps maintain session trust.
 However, avoid overlapping browser activity with tool activity, as simultaneous actions can trigger suspicious behavior flags.